-B&L developed a cost analysis for the development of a new transfer station, attached as Table 2.
+B&L developed a cost analysis for the development of a new transfer station and processing facility for county generated waste, attached as Table 2.
 The cost estimate is based on 2015 dollars, although the tipping fee at the disposal facility, used to estimate the annual cost to operate the transfer station, has been increased to estimate the ceiling tipping fee over the ten year planning period.
 Based on the 2006 Assessment of Solid Waste Management Alternatives for St. Mary's County, Maryland Report, it was assumed that the transfer station will be developed to process approximately 500 tons per day (TPD) of St. Mary's County waste from both the residential and commercial sector.
-It was estimated that the capital cost to develop a transfer station, sized to handle 500 TPD, is approximately \$8.6 million.
+It was estimated that the capital cost to develop a transfer station, sized to handle 500 TPD, is approximately \$8.6 million (\$8,351,112 plus \$300,000 for replacement of scales).

-This includes the purchase of two new transfer trailers, a reserve vehicle and a service vehicle, as it was assumed the existing transfer trailers will be used to continue to service the convenience centers and service the new transfer station.
+This includes the purchase of two new transfer trailers, a reserve vehicle and a service vehicle, as it was assumed the existing transfer trailers will be used to continue to service the convenience centers and service the new transfer station, but the County may want to consider utilizing open top units.
 It also includes wages for the drivers of the transfer trailers.
-Lastly, the cost estimate includes the development of the transfer station facility, including a new scalehouse and pumping station.
+Lastly, the cost estimate includes the development of the transfer station facility, including a new scalehouse and pumping station for leachate.
 The annual cost to operate the transfer station is approximately \$2.7 million, which includes operation and maintenance costs for the transfer facility.
 Operation and maintenance costs include administrative personnel (2 operators, 1 laborer, 1 foreman and 1 scalehouse operator) to manage the new transfer facility, as well as annual maintenance of the equipment, facility and site that the transfer station is located on.
-The annual cost includes the amortization for the \$8.6 million capital costs, assuming a 20 year payback period at 3% interest.
-It was assumed that the transfer station will process between 25,000 tons and 95,000 tons per year of waste based on their current disposal rates.
+The annual cost includes the amortization for the \$8.6 million capital costs (\$572,500 per year), assuming a 20 year payback period at 3% interest.
+It was assumed that the transfer station will process between 25,000 tons (residential only) and 95,000 tons (residential and commercial combined) per year of waste based on their current disposal rates.
 The tipping fee at the King George Landfill, the most economical disposal facility, was estimated to be \$40 per ton in 2025, based on the current tipping fee of \$36.00 per ton for self-haul in 2015.